 Listening to Swift’s songwriting inspired Jenna to pick up a guitar and try her hand at writing her own songs, and soon she was traveling back and forth to Nashville to hone her writing skills with some of Nashville’s talented tunesmiths.
 She also began performing at open mic nights and various clubs and festivals around her home state, opening for everyone from Gloriana and Phil Vassar to Cory Morrow and Jason Boland.
 The young songstress learned plenty about performing by watching from the wings, including the importance of entertaining a crowd and keeping the fans engaged.

-“Each time I open for someone I take a little piece of each person or performance because I’m learning to be a better entertainer rather than just a singer,” admits Jenna.
+“Each time I open for someone I take a little piece of each person or performance because it shows me how to be a better entertainer” admits Jenna.
 “Phil Vassar was a great example of an amazing entertainer and performer.
-He was jumping around all over and on top of his piano, and it made me see that there is so much more you need to do onstage to make it engaging for the audience.
+He was jumping around the stage and on top of his piano, and it made me see that there is so much more you need to do onstage to make it engaging for the audience.
 So Phil was probably the main one I took something from, to be an entertainer and interact with your fans, enjoy yourself, and make sure your fans enjoy watching you.”